 The diagram illustrates four technology groups within a SCADA system:

 Group 1: Sub-sets of a SCADA system – Distributed Control System (DCS) for machines or processes; Programmable Logic Controller (PLC) master; Remote Terminal Units (RTU) and Human Machine Interface (HMI), which assist operators to process data or control equipment status.
-An HMI could be a control board or tablet, showing schematics of the process and equipment, location information, photos and illustrations and text.
+An HMI could be a control board or tablet, showing schematics of the process and equipment, location information, photos, illustrations and text.
 Additional sub-sets in Group 1 include instruments and IT telecom and/or wiring infrastructure.

 Group 2: Operational PLCs linked to input/output devices